ohgoditspotato/atreides_mentat/README.md

 # Atreides Mentat - Dune

 A helper app for the Dune (2019) board game.
-Keep track of your opponents spice stash, which treachery cards they have, and whether they've used the once-per-game Karama ability.
+Keep track of which treachery cards your opponents have, and which cards are left in the deck.

 ### Implementation